CUBRID/cubrid-manual/en/sql/query/select.rst

     <limit_term> ::= <limit_factor> | <limit_term> * <limit_factor> | <limit_term> / <limit_factor>
     <limit_factor> ::= <unsigned int> | <input_hostvar> | ( <limit_expression> )

 *   *offset*: Specifies the offset of the starting row to be displayed.
 The offset of the starting row of the result set is 0; it can be omitted and the default value is **0**.
-It can be one of unsigned int, an host variable or a simple expression.
+It can be one of unsigned int, a host variable or a simple expression.
 *   *row_count*: Specifies the number of records to be displayed.
-It can be one of unsigned integer, an host variable or a simple expression.
+It can be one of unsigned integer, a host variable or a simple expression.

 .. code-block:: sql